 Students who fail to officially withdraw are, in the absence of documentation, assumed to have withdrawn in week one.
 Students who withdraw within the first two weeks of classes will be assumed not to have incurred any living and/or book expenses.
 The bookstore and student housing offer a full refund during the first two weeks of the term.

-Students who withdraw during the third and fourth week of classes will be assumed to have incurred 50% of the book expenses.
-After the fourth week, see the repayment schedule for percentages.
+Students who withdraw during the third or fourth week of classes will be assumed to have incurred 50% of the book expenses.

-REFUNDS
+REFUNDS/REPAYMENTS